 There was an urgent need to decide which works should be continued, preserved or abandoned.
 The option for market economy required the reexamination of all the investment objectives, including those commissioned before 1990.
-This because most of them were not finished and functioned at technical and economic parameters inferior to those estimated.
+This because most of them were not finished and and functioned technical at economic parameters inferior to those estimated.